How to Start Your Business in Singapore

 - e.
 Limited Partnership

 While entrepreneurs can decide which business structure suits their business ideas, the private limited company is the most popular business structure in Singapore.
-A majority of privately incorporated Singaporean businesses register themselves as private limited companies.
+A majority of privately incorporated Singaporean businesses register themselves as private limited companies before they know what business to start.
 On top of the advantages of running a business as a private limited company, tax saving is one of the reasons that make the cut.
 The private limited company in Singapore is a tax saving business entity.
 Apart from that, there is no capital gains tax in Singapore.
 As a country that follows a single-tier tax policy, the distribution of dividends is thus tax-free once the income has been taxed at the corporate level.

 Your business name is more than just a name – it also represents your brand and marketing strategy.
 Therefore, choosing a good name is as important as deciding your business structure.
-One of the best ways to start the naming process is to go back to the basics – think about your business’s type, how do you define yourself, and what do you want to achieve.
+One of the best ways to start the naming process is to go back to the basics – think about your business’s type, how do you define yourself, and what do you want to achieve and what is the best business to start.
 The following step is to run a name check (to determine the availability of your proposed business name) and register with Accounting and Corporate Regulatory Authority (“ACRA”).

 4. Scout for business premises